Early computer game history often gets overlooked.

 Unfortunately, the game itself isn’t anything special.
 It’s just another clone of BASIC “Star Trek” — which was already widely available in 101 BASIC Computer Games as “Space War” — but converted to assembly language.

-A third edition of Galaxy was published, modified for the “8080,” but this time they went the Xerox packet route.
-SCELBI continued to publish computer books (complete with covers), but this was their last computer game.
+A third edition of Galaxy was published, modified for the “8080,” however this time they went the less expensive Xerox packet route.
+SCELBI continued to publish computer-related books (complete with professional printing), but this would be their last computer game.

 SCELBI’s 8080 Galaxy Game (1978) from SCELBI.